 “We often talk about marriage like a piece of fruit—it went bad, as if it is out of our control,” says Waite.
 “I was interested in determining if the couples who divorced were happier following the divorce than those who chose to stay together in spite of their unhappiness.”

 Waite examined the couples who rated their marriage as “life in hell.”
 Of the couples who stayed married, 78 percent were happy with life five years later.
 Only 53 percent of those who chose to separate or divorce said they were happy.

 Waite interviewed couples, asking them to tell their stories about how their bad marriage got better.

 Alcoholism, infidelity, overly-critical spouses, chronic miscommunication, irrational jealousy, and emotional neglect all fit into the equation, but the four most common issues that made marriages unhappy were: bad things happening to good spouses, job reversals, the kids and illness.
-Examples included: a spouse losing their job creating financial strain in the marriage, the challenges of raising children which left no time to be together as a couple, or a spouse making a poor decision during a weak moment.
+Examples: a spouse losing their job—creating financial strain in the marriage, the challenges of raising children—leaving no time to be together as a couple, or a spouse making a poor decision during a weak moment.

 In response to the question, “How did things get better?” couples described what Waite calls the “marital endurance ethic.”

 “Couples shared something like, ‘Mostly we just kept putting one foot in front of the other and things began to get better,’” Waite says.
 “Many of them were influenced by friends’ advice to hang in there, that they were headed in the right direction.”